ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/external-dns-demo-with-multiple-hosts.md

 1. Create a deployment and service for `backend` microservice.
 2. Create a deployment and service for `frontend` microservice.
 3. Create a ingress that sends traffic to one of the microservices based on the host.
-4. We'll also provide separate health check path for each microservice using `alb.ingress.kubernetes.io/healthcheck-path` annotation in the service definition of each microservice.
+4. We'll also provide separate ExternalDNS configuration for each microservice using `external-dns.alpha.kubernetes.io/hostname` annotation in the service definition of each microservice.

 ## Step 1: Create Kubernetes Objects